Campus lunch on the Stetson Green

 Our People Operations/HR Team is driven to provide an efficient and people-focused experience for our colleagues in the hiring process.
 We are excited to welcome new talent to our Hatter community.

-Please note, that this process is specific to the DeLand Employment process.
+Please note, that this process is specific to the DeLand Staff Employment process.
 For questions regarding the employment process at the College of Law, please e-mail [email protected].

 A job description is a useful, plain-language tool that explains the tasks, duties, functions and responsibilities of a position.
-This is important in clarifying roles, determining salary levels, identifying work location, conducting performance reviews and creating reasonable accommodations.
+This is important in clarifying roles, determining salary levels, identifying work location, conducting performance reviews, and creating reasonable accommodations.
 Additionally, stating how the position relates to the mission and goals of Stetson is useful in recruiting employees for our diverse and inclusive workforce.
-Job descriptions are required in the Staffing Committee Process detailed in the next step.
+Job descriptions are required in the Staffing Requisition Approval Process detailed in the next step.
 To simply update a job description with no staffing request needed, please e-mail [email protected].

-3. Submit the Staffing Request Form to Chris Chellberg, Associate Director of People Operations, at [email protected].
+Please direct any questions on this process to Chris Chellberg, Associate Director of People Operations, at [email protected].

-4. People Operations/HR will then send a "Next Steps" e-mail providing the information in Step 4.
+3. People Operations/HR will then send a "Next Steps" e-mail providing the information in Step 4.

 Recruitment:

 All positions are posted on our Stetson Careers website.
-Also, positions will be posted to the Inside Higher Education Careers webpage, in addition to 19 other diversity in higher education job boards.
+Also, positions will be posted to the HigherEd Jobs webpage, in addition to 19 other diversity in higher education job boards.
 If you wish to recruit on other industry-specific platforms, please consult with our Employment Specialist, Casey McLallen, at [email protected].
 We also encourage departments to have employees post to social media (LinkedIn, Facebook, etc.) and other networking distribution lists, as applicable.

 1. First-Round Interviews: As you review and select applicants for first-round interviews, we encourage you to use our SparkHire one-way video interview platform which can create efficiency in your search.
 SparkHire is a web-based video interview portal that allows you to complete first-round interviews without the need to coordinate schedules with the candidate or search committee.
 Candidates appreciate the flexibility of SparkHire because they can complete the interview on their own schedule.
-Hiring Managers will receive an e-mail from the People Operations team after the position is posted to select the interview questions they wish to ask.
+Hiring Managers will receive an email from the People Operations team after the position is posted to select the interview questions they wish to ask.
 Hiring Managers will then be provided a link to send to their first-round candidates.
-Upon the candidate's completion of the interview, the Hiring Manager will be sent a direct link to the video which can be shared with the search committee.
+Upon the candidate's completion of the interview, the Hiring Manager will be sent a direct link to the video, which can be shared with the search committee.
 If you have questions about this, please reach out to [email protected].

 This stage of the new hire process requires two-way communication with the People Operations/HR Team prior to any offer being extended.

-Verbal Offer/Negotiation:
+Verbal Offer/Negotiation

 Written Offer Extended: